Hey Buford folks! This episode is just for you. Let’s dive deep into the history of this amazing city!

-Something my grandparents also used to do was sit around the living room and listen to an old Firestone manufactured radio that stood like a piece of furniture where a TV might be today.
+Something my grandparents used to do back in their day was sit around the living room and listen to an old Firestone manufactured radio that stood like a piece of furniture where a TV might be today.
 They gathered around and listened to an old radio show, and we hope that in this season you might consider doing the same with our local history podcast!

 Lynn paired up with director Ernie Mosteller at Okra Entertainment, and the project was brought to Lynn by the U.S. Army Corps of Engineers who sought to record the oral history of the city and The Bona Allen Company that helped make the city what it is today.